Amount of money the average household that uses check-cashers will spend on fees in a lifetime

 $230 – $980

-Bank On Central Texas and Learn Where You Earn are programs that assist the working poor in overcoming economic barriers by creating access to affordable financial resources and financial education.
+Our financial stability programs, Bank On Central Texas and Learn Where You Earn, assist low-to-moderate-income employees by creating access to financial resources and financial education.

 Bank On Central Texas

-Bank On Central Texas is a community initiative led by UWATX to bring together financial institutions, service providers, government, private sector and community organizations to bring more people into the financial mainstream through banking.
+Bank On Central Texas is a community initiative led by UWATX to help more people find and sign up for bank accounts, by bringing together financial institutions, service providers, local government agencies and community organizations.
+View our online resources free for you to use.

-The goal of Bank On Central Texas is to give the un-banked and under-banked access to free or low-cost bank accounts to prevent dependency on check-cashers.
-By avoiding check cashing fees, families are able to keep their hard-earned money, and use it for basic needs, saving for education and emergency funds.
+The goal of Bank On Central Texas is to give low-income individuals access to free or low-cost bank accounts.
+By avoiding check cashing fees and high-interest payday loans, families are able to keep more of their hard-earned money.

-Bank On Central Texas is built on five core components:
+Bank On Central Texas is built the following components:

 - Creating public awareness on the importance of being “banked”

-- Providing high-quality financial education programs through partner organizations
+- Providing high-quality financial education programs through partner organizations, such as the City of Austin

-- Incubating and testing innovative need-based products targeted to the un- and under-banked
+- Testing new need-based products targeted to the un- and under-banked

 Learn Where You Earn

-UWATX launched Learn Where You Earn in 2012.
-Learn Where You Earn provides financial education classes for low-income employees in their workplace.
-Employees learn how to create and use budgets, manage checking accounts, access their credit score, repair credit, pay off debt, and save for the future.
-Learn Where You Earn engages employers in the financial success of their employees.
+Learn Where You Earn, launched in 2012, provides financial education classes for low-income employees in their own workplace.
+Employees learn how to create and use budgets, manage checking accounts, access their credit score and repair credit, pay off debt and save for the future.
+Learn Where You Earn engages employers to care about the financial success of their employees.

 Benefits for businesses:

-- Employees are less likely to take time off to handle personal financial emergencies
+- Decreased absenteeism; employees are less likely to take time off to handle personal financial emergencies

 Benefits for employees: